macosgrove/toy-robot/README.md

 The following extension commands have been implemented:

-  QUIT - terminate the application
+- QUIT - terminate the application

 ### Further extensions

 Here are some ideas for additional commands:

-  HELP - list all available commands
+- HELP - list all available commands
-  MAP - show a map of the table top
+- MAP - show a map of the table top
-  MAP_ON - always show the map after each command MAP_OFF - stop showing the map after each command REPORT_ON - always report after each command REPORT_OFF - stop reporting after each command OBSTACLE x,y - place an obstacle (coffee cup, vase of flowers) at a location on the table VERBOSE_ON - report errors in the output
+- MAP_ON - always show the map after each command
+- MAP_OFF - stop showing the map after each command
+- REPORT_ON - always report after each command
+- REPORT_OFF - stop reporting after each command
+- OBSTACLE x,y - place an obstacle (coffee cup, vase of flowers) at a location on the table
+- VERBOSE_ON - report errors in the output
-  VERBOSE_OFF - ignore errors
+- VERBOSE_OFF - ignore errors

+The Rake task could be extended to take parameters, eg verbose mode, reporting mode, table size, an input file.